See the Big 5 at Amakhala Game Reserve in the Eastern Cape. Get ready for tons of Garden Route safari photos!

 The rooms at Bukela Game Lodge

 Bukela Game Lodge currently offers 4 thatched suites and 10 luxury safari tents, all connected by a wooden walkway and offering the ultimate African luxury experience.
-We visited the lodge right before it closed for renovation – it will reopen in early August 2018 as they’re adding on even more of these beautiful tents!
 Click here to book yourself into one of these luxury glamping tents at Bukela Game Lodge!

 For those chilly nights, the staff provide a carafe of sherry to warm you up, or you can ask for any wine or spirits to be brought to your room.
 There is a Nespresso machine as well as a well-stocked mini bar – all local wine, spirits, soft drinks and juices are included in your room package rate – so drink up!